WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-24-history-of-the-pack-first-howl.md

 Our captain, the Evil General, was the first to launch a boarding party against the enemy shield.
 But as soon as the teleporter opened, he was met with a smoking las-cannon. fritz looked down at the gaping hole in the General's chest.

 The General had been a good tactician.
 Hard, but he had the men's respect.
 Rest well, you old dog.
+&nbsp;

 "fritz, sir!
 You are captain now!
 What are your orders?"

 That was Thing 1 talking.
 The General had picked him and his brother up in a dive bar on one of the outer sectors, slugging it out fist-for-fist with the locals.
 They were a couple of cyborgs, with whirling gears, robotic arms and mechanized organs.

 Problem was, you couldn't tell them apart.
 So the General had nicknamed them Thing 1 and Thing 2, after some old trashy nursery rhyme.
 There was a reason he was called Evil.
+&nbsp;

 "The shields can't hold!
 The second forward reactor is taking heavy damage!"